"No OTP needed for unlocking EVMs": Mumbai North West Returning Officer rubbishes claims of a Mumbai daily | Headlines

 After a report by a Mumbai-based newspaper stated that Shiv Sena leader Ravindra Waikar's relative was carrying a mobile phone inside a counting centre in Maharashtra's Goregaon that was allegedly used for generating the OTP that unlocked the Electronic Voting Machine (EVM), the Returning Officer dispelled such reports and clarified that no OTP (One Time Password) on mobile is needed for unlocking EVMs.
 "There is no OTP (One Time Password) on mobile for unlocking EVM as it is non programmable and it has no wireless communication capabilities.
 It is a complete lie being spread by a newspaper, which is being used by some leaders to create false narrative," Vandana Suryavanshi, the Returning Officer of 27 Mumbai North West Parliamentary Constituency said in a press conference on Sunday.

-The Returning Officer further stated that the incident at Mumbai North West Constituency Counting Centre is about unauthorisedly using a mobile phone of an authorised person by a candidate's aide.
+The Returning Officer further stated that the incident at Mumbai North West Constituency Counting Centre is regarding unauthorisedly using mobile phone of an authorized person by a candidate's aide.
 "Criminal case has already been filed by the Returning Officer," she added.

 Asserting the efficacy of EVMs in conducting polls, Suryavanshi said, "EVMs are stand alone devices without any wired or wireless connectivity with units outside EVM system.
 Advanced technical features and robust administrative safeguards are in place to rule out any possibility of manipulation.
 Safeguards include conducting everything in the presence of candidates or their agents."
 Sharing details about counting of votes through postal ballot, the Returning Officer said, "Counting of ETPBS (Electronically Transmitted Postal Ballot System) happens in physical form (paper ballots) and not electronics as being spread through false narratives.